krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

   </tbody>
 </table>

-How to implement crossing off these values programmatically?
-First we'll need a helper function that takes the index of a cell and returns the indices of all of all of the cells in its corresponding "cross."
+To implement this programmatically, we'll first need a helper function that takes the index of a cell and returns the indices of all of all of the cells in its corresponding "cross."

 ```js
 const getCrossIndicesFromCell = (state, cellIndex) => {